An Introduction to Motorcycle Hazard Perception

 Fortunately, this is a skill that improves with experience.
 The more hazards you see on the road, the better prepared you are to spot similar hazards in the future.

 For new riders however, this poses a problem: you might need several years of riding to build up your hazard experiences, but during this time you are particularly susceptible to missing the cues to hazards which can result in a crash.
-There is, however, a handy shortcut to develop your motorcycle hazard perception skill: hazard perception training!
+There is, however, a more effective way to accelerate this learning: hazard perception training, including VR and online motorcycle hazard perception assessments .

-This could begin with watching many hazard perception clips, rapidly building up experience of various hazards without the usual corresponding danger of being on a bike the first time you encounter them.
-This is what all learner drivers do to prepare for their car driving test, and indeed what bikers are likely to do when preparing for their full test.
-However, the DVSA hazard perception test – even the one that bikers must sit – is created from the perspective of a car driver.
-The hazards are all typical to those you would experience if you were driving a car rather than riding a motorcycle.
-While there are many transferable hazards that can impact both cars and bikes, there are also many real-world hazards that are specific to motorcycles but are not captured in these DVSA clips.
-That is why we believe that vehicle-specific clips are key in delivering the best training to road users of different vehicle modes.
+This can begin with watching hazard perception clips, allowing riders to rapidly build experience of different hazards without the risks associated with encountering them for the first time on the road.
+This is what learner drivers do when preparing for their car driving test, and it is also commonly used by motorcyclists preparing for their full licence.
+However, the DVSA hazard perception test – even the version taken by riders – is based on the perspective of a car driver.
+The hazards shown are typical of those encountered in a car, rather than reflecting the unique risks faced by motorcyclists.
+While some hazards are shared, many real-world motorcycle-specific hazards are not captured in these clips.
+This is why vehicle-specific training is so important in preparing riders for real-world conditions.

-Working with the National Young Rider Forum and the Road Safety Trust, this new training tool is now available to rider trainers across the UK.
-If you are currently learning to ride a motorcycle, why not ask your trainer for access to the Esitu motorcycle hazard perception test?
-Develop your hazard spotting skills the safe and easy way, without having to experience each near-crash first hand!
+These are now available to rider trainers across the UK.
+If you are currently learning to ride a motorcycle, why not ask your trainer about accessing our motorcycle hazard perception assessments, or get in touch with us directly to find out more about our VR and online options?
+Develop your hazard spotting skills the safe and effective way, without having to experience each near-crash first hand.